REWARD FOR TERRORISM: Norway, Ireland & Spain Recognize Palestinian State, FM Katz Recalls Ambassadors To Israel

-The countries of Norway, Ireland, and Spain announced their recognition of a Palestinian state on Wednesday morning, prompting Israeli Foreign Minister Yisrael Katz to immediately recall Israel’s ambassadors from both countries back to Israel.
+The countries of Norway, Ireland and Spain announced their recognition of a Palestinian state on Wednesday morning, prompting Israeli Foreign Minister Yisrael Katz to immediately recall Israel’s ambassadors from the three countries back to Israel.

 Slovenia is expected to make the same announcement later on Wednesday.

 Norwegian Prime Minister Jonas Gahr Støre was the first to make the announcement, claiming that the move is a “response to the Gaza war.”
 Shortly later, Irish Prime Minister Simon Harris made the same announcement, connecting the recognition of a “Palestinian state” to the Irish struggle for independence.
-Spanish Prime Minister Pedro Sánchez later made the same announcement to the Spanish Parliament.
+Spanish Prime Minister Pedro Sánchez announced to the Spanish Parliament that Spain will also recognize a Palestinian state on May 28.

+Following the announcements, senior Hamas official Bassem Naim said that it was the “brave resistance” of the Palestinian people that led to the recognition of a state.

 Israeli Foreign Minister Yisrael Katz responded swiftly to the announcement by recalling Israel’s ambassadors to Ireland and Norway to return to Israel immediately for “consultations.”